Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 A business plan is a document that was traditionally used to summarize multiple aspects of the business, services, and products.
 It includes financial projections, staffing, operations, and more.

 When you pitch your business to investors, many modern investors won't care to see a proper business plan document.
 Still, you should expect they would ask you about every component of such a document.
 It's how you get to analyze and strategize with your team about the vision of your company.
 So, while you might not need a "business plan document" in hand while pitching to investors, be ready with all of the business plan components either in a different format or different level of granularity.
-For example, when discussing go-to-market, you might not have a full summary of all the possible channels you can use to sell your products but instead have a single slide detailing the channels you'll employ in the next 24 months.
+For example, when discussing go-to-market, you might not have a complete summary of all the possible channels you can use to sell your products but instead have a single slide detailing the channels you'll employ in the next 24 months.

 - Failing to plan is planning to fail